yoniblum/ENG4000-Team-A-F/docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md

   * [Video Transcripts](#video-transcripts)

 ## Technical Volume
-This volume presents the technical aspects on this project, presenting infromation about the system-as-designed and system-as-built.
+This volume is about the technical aspects on this project, presenting infromation about the system-as-designed and system-as-built.

 ### Executive Summary
 Addresses: What is this project about and Why?